|“Navigating the labyrinth of grief with support, information and strategies”

 Suicide Prevention through Postvention: Workshops in USA

-Dr. Diana Sands will be presenting workshops in the US this April. » read more
+Dr. Diana Sands will be presenting workshops in the US. » read more

 Survivors of Suicide Loss workshops in Canada

-Dr. Diana Sands will be presenting 'Survivors of Suicide Loss' workshops in Canada this May. » read more
+Dr. Diana Sands will be presenting 'Survivors of Suicide Loss' workshops in Canada. » read more

 “The Red Chocolate Elephants is a remarkable resource for children bereaved by suicide.
 This book will be an excellent resource for parent and child to use together in trying to face the suicide of a loved one...”

 — John R. Jordan, PhD, International Author, Professional Advisor Survivor Council of American Foundation Suicide Prevention, Clinical Consultant Samaritans Boston Grief SupportPlace an Order

 When a loved one dies by suicide there will be lots of confusing and different feelings that are hard to find the words for.
 Children need reassurance that they are loved and that nothing they did caused the death.
 Most children will have a limited understanding about what suicide means and will look for information from adults that they trust, to help them make sense of this raw and painful experience.
 Your readiness to listen, talk and support will assist their understanding and help them develop the resilience to cope...